 - Improve the capacity of local or regional journalists and other content producers to report on environmental and climate issues in an accurate and compelling way;

-- Address barriers of women and/or other marginalized groups (youth, ethnic minorities, indigenous people and people with disabilities) to access environmental news and information, and ensure their voices are included in environmental media reports;
+- Address barriers women or other marginalized groups (youth, ethnic minorities, indigenous people and people with disabilities) facing in accessing environmental news and information, and ensure their voices are included in environmental reporting;

-- Generate positive changes in governmental and business environmental policies or consumer habits and behaviors for a more sustainable way of life.
+- Help generate positive changes in government policies, businesses environmental standards or consumer habits for a more sustainable way of life.

-As part of EJN’s support to the grantees, selected grantees in both Lots will undertake a participatory Organizational Capacity Assessment.
-Based on the finding of the assessment, they may receive additional financial and technical assistance to strengthen specific organizational capacity, such as on financial reporting, digital security and fundraising.
+As part of EJN’s support to the grantees, the selected organizations will undertake a participatory Organizational Capacity Assessment.
+Based on the finding of the assessment, they may receive additional assistance to strengthen their organizational capacity.

-Media organizations, journalist networks, universities, journalism schools and civil society organizations focusing on environmental reporting in the region are welcome to apply.
-Non-governmental organizations, community-based groups and research institutes will also be considered – but only those with strong media and communication components that are dedicated to supporting fair and accurate reporting.
+Media organizations, journalist networks, universities and journalism institutions focusing on environmental reporting in the Asia and Pacific region are welcome to apply.
+Civil society organizations, community-based groups and research institutes will also be considered – but only those with strong media and communication components that are dedicated to supporting fair and accurate reporting.
 Please note that we will not consider applications rooted in advocacy or political campaigning.

-Priority will be given to groups that are based in and implementing activities in one or more developing countries in Asia-Pacific.
-For the purpose of this call, we will accept applications from South Asia, Southeast Asia, China and the Pacific - but not Australia, New Zealand and the Hawaiian Islands.
+For the purpose of this call, we will not accept applications from Australia, New Zealand and the Hawaiian Islands.